Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-1/readme.md

 # Tutorial - 1

-## Welcome to first Tutorial for CS F301!
+## Welcome to the First Tutorial for CS F301!
 In this Tutorial we are going to explore the differences between C++ and Rust in terms of Ownership and Memory Allocation Concepts.

 ## Introduction